Report on

 length and whatever had to be removed was scribed.
 I cut away with a chisel and

 gradually tested its fit in the instrument.
+So as not to make a ledge where the moldings meet, a

-So as not to make a ledge where the moldings meet, a moulding was sculptured which connected to the moulding of the cheeks and gave the impression of a mitered corner.
-Picture 43.
+moulding was sculptured which connected to the moulding of the cheeks and gave

-Skåne (Music in Scania).
-The concert took place out of doors in a wonderful
+The evening was devoted to a trip to Furusund and an estimable concert with the ensemble Mare Balticum from Musik i Skåne (Music in Scania).
+The concert took place out of doors in a wonderful summer evening before large and enthusiastic audience.

 I made the toolbox lid the right size so